khazali/IndexServer/README.md

 POST /create
 ```

-Returns: HTTP response with an empty body.
+Returns: HTTP response with an empty body:
 * 201 – if the index is created
 * 409 – if the index already exists
 * 400 – if any validation fails